Ahren-Chen/Piraten-Kapern/logbook.md

 * Each turn, a player has a 50% chance to choose to reroll any dice at all
 * They will also choose with 50% chance to reroll any dice that is not skulls should they choose to reroll
 * Completed logger tutorial and successfully tested it in my code.
-* Added the feature where the user can choose to
+* Added the feature where the user can choose to display the logging information or not
+* Added more logging statements to my code